ACRONYMS & TERMS

 International Baccalaureate: A non-profit, certified program for students aged 3 to 19 that seeks to “develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.”

-Magnet Schools: These are public schools with specialized curriculum.
-These schools draw students from across the normal boundaries of the district and are free and open to anyone, especially to attract students or groups of students who are marginalized as defined by the D11 Equity Policy.
-Magnet schools are accountable to state standards.
+Pathway Schools: These are public schools with specialized curriculum.
+These schools draw students from their normal boundaries, as well as across areas of the district and other districts.
+They are free and open to anyone.
+Pathway schools are accountable to state standards,as well as the components of quality Neighborhood Schools.

 Quality Neighborhood Schools: All District 11 neighborhood schools will commit to equitable opportunities for all learners by using the Colorado 2020 Standards in all core subject areas, research based instructional strategies, the same equitable academic opportunities, curriculum which follows grade-by-grade content, concepts and skill building blocks much like spiraling curriculum models, with fidelity of treatment, and computer and technology skills.